 - FDA-APPROVED INDICATIONS

-- Mavyret is approved for the treatment of the following in adults and pediatric patients 12 years and older or weighing at least 99 lbs (45 kg):
+- Adults and pediatric patients ≥ 12 years or weighing at least 99 lbs (45 kg):

 - In trials, Mavyret was > 90% effective in eradicating HCV in all subtypes of disease for which it is indicated

 - SIDE EFFECTS

 - In trials, the incidence of side effects with Mavyret was similar to placebo